lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

-consuming, but it is important to define markers that are representative of the multivariate data space and on which a classifier will be trained and generated. provides a convenience function, `addMarkers`, to directly add markers to a `MSnSet` object, as demonstrated in the code chunk below.
+consuming, but it is important to define markers that are representative of the multivariate data space and on which a classifier will be trained and generated. provides a convenience function, `addMarkers`, to directly add markers to an `MSnSet` object, as demonstrated in the code chunk below.
 These marker sets can be accessed using the `pRolocmarkers()` function.
 Marker sets are stored as a simple named vector in R, and originate from in-house user-defined sets of markers or